Zeyada-1/AI-workplace-interface/README.md

 }
 ```

-**Why I chose this:** Multi-user systems need to prevent users from editing each other's data.
-Checking ownership (`user_id`) is the simplest approach.
-The admin flag lets certain users manage all projects without restrictions.
+**Why I chose this:** Multi-user systems is essential to prevent normal/users with no authaurity from editing each other's data. validating ownership using(`user_id`) was the simplest and most suitable approach I found.
+The admin flag allows certain users (Admins) manage all projects without restrictions such as editing and deleting projects.

+**Where used:**
-**Where used:** Edit/update/delete operations check ownership, edit/delete buttons only show for owners, admin panel link only for admins, and admins can edit all projects.
+* Edit/update/delete operations check ownership
+* edit/delete buttons only show for admins
+* admin panel link only accesible for admins

-**Limitation:** Simple two-level system (admin or regular user).
-Bigger apps need more roles like moderator, viewer, editor.
-No audit log tracking changes.
+* admins abillity to edit all projects.

 ---

 ### 4. Database Relationships

-I normalized the database by creating separate tables for brands and tools instead of storing names as plain text like in Assignment 1.
+I made separate tables for brands and tools to normalize the database instead of using plain text for storing names like I did for Assignment 1.

 ```php
 public function brand() {